Fly-fate/AVE-UWSSOD/README.md

 ### Training

-The following example uses labeled data as 10% train2017 and rest 90% train2017 data as unlabeled data, with YOLOX-Nano as the baseline model.
+The following example uses labeled data as 10% train and rest 90% train data as unlabeled data, with YOLOX-Nano as the baseline model.

 - **Step1.Train model on labeled data**
 This step trains a standard detector on labeled data